The internet is full of articles on how to clean electric grills.

 Follow the sections below on cleaning different types of electric grilling and cooking products.

 How to Clean an OUTDOOR Electric Grill

 Barbecue parties are fun.
-But no one enjoys cleaning up afterwards.
+But no one enjoys cleaning up afterward.

-Outdoor electric grills can either be a tabletop, a freestanding, or a portable model.
-They are great for outdoor activities such as family cookout and picnicking.
+Outdoor electric grills can either be a tabletop, freestanding, or portable models.
+They are great for outdoor activities such as family cookouts and picnicking.

 Here are the eights steps to clean an outdoor electric grill:

 Step 2: Unplug it from the power outlet.